 The CR-V was built to be a convenient family hauler for your everyday commute.
 It was made to be durable and safe in any kind of weather.
 On the off-road test, Motor Trend judges found that the CR-V’s aggressive tire treads and AWD was able to handle their steep gravel hill with hardly any fuss.
 Whether you are in the mountains or in the city, the Real Time AWD with Intelligent Control System is a blessing.
 The system senses loss of traction and can automatically transfer power to the rear wheels and help you grip the road with ease.

-With the new 2.4-liter engine Earth Dreams Technology, fuel economy has become even better for the CR-V. Combine that with the 4-cylinder engine and continuously variable transmission, the CR-V now receives a whopping 34 mpg rating on the highway.
+With the new 2.4-liter engine Earth Dreams Technology, fuel economy has become even better for the CR-V. Combine that with the 4-cylinder engine and continuously variable transmission.
 You can still achieve max horsepower and peak torque but at a lower rpm.
 Direct –injection technology now gives you more efficient use of fuel.

 There hasn’t been official IIHS testing on the CR-V to report, but engineers have told Motor Trend that the CR-V’s engine compartment crash structure better absorbs energy in small-offset crashes.
 There are many preventative features the CR-V offers as well, including Collision Mitigating Braking Support, Lane Departure Warning, adaptive cruise control, and Lane-Keeping Assist System.